 Had it not been for the continuing international humanitarian assistance since 2021, the economy would have gone into a faster and deeper dive and humanitarian conditions would have been worse.
-Humanitarian assistance has been widespread, reaching 30 percent of all households and nearly 40 percent of female-headed households in just one month prior to the WoAA2022 and, according to UN estimates, more than double that percentage throughout the year.
+Humanitarian assistance has been widespread, reaching around 60 percent of all households and around 80 percent of female-headed households over 2022, according to UN estimates.